 Andre Stone.
 U.S. Navy.
 03.05.2016

 I am the editor of Samuraido.org which is run by Martial Arts and history enthusiasts.
 I want to say that if one word can describe your films it is “stunning”.
 Warriors of Budo is amazing and I also personally enjoyed The Shaolin Kid as well.
 We have such high esteem for your work and would love to review some of your films.
+Thank you.

 Jack Sharp.
 Samurai-do.
 02.04.2016